Clark W. Thompson (Minnesota politician)

 Clark W. Thompson (1825–1885) was a Canadian who served in the Minnesota State Senate, and the territorial House and Council for Minnesota Territory.

 Personal life

-Thompson was born at the Falls of the Twenty in Lincoln County, Canada on July 23, 1825 [6].
+Thompson was born at in Lincoln, Ontario in Canada on July 23, 1825 [6].
+He moved to Hokah, Minnesota in 1853 and worked as a miller before beginning his career in government.
 He married Rebecca Sophia Wells in the city of New York on 14 November 1865.
-He moved to Hokah, Minnesota in 1853 and worked as a miller before beginning his career in government.
 After finishing government service in 1872, he retired to Wells, Minnesota where he owned a farm.
 He died there in 1885.

 Minnesota State Senate

 Thompson was elected to the Minnesota State Senate on November 8, 1870; however, the Senate seat was initially given to George Whallon.
 Whallon served in the Senate until January 1, 1871 at which point it was given to Thompson.
 Thompson served in the position as senator for the remainder of the term until January 1, 1872.
 He served in district 20 where he represented Cottonwood, Faribault, Jackson, Martin, Murray, Pipestone, and Rock counties.